nus-cs2103-AY1617S2/addressbook-level4/src/test/data/ManualTesting/TestScript.md

 You will see 36 todos listed.
 These are all todos in the list that are not yet completed.
 Notice there were 14 todos listed when `find c/` run.
 36 + 14 = 50, which is the total number of todos in the sample data for manual testing.

-### Add a Floating Todo with Tags

-Run `add add test t/tag1 t/tag2`

-You will see that there is a new todo `51. add test` with two tags `tag1` and `tag2`.

-### Add a deadline Todo

-Run `add add deadline test e/11:00AM 11/11/17 t/tag1`

-You will see that there is a new todo `52. add deadline test` with `11:00AM 11/11/17` as end time and `tag1` as tag.

-### Add a deadline Todo with Default Date and Time

-Run `add add deadline with default test e/ t/tag1`

-You will see that there is a new todo `53. add deadline test with default` with tomorrow's midnight as end time and `tag1` as tag.

-### Add a deadline Todo with Default Date and Time

-Run `add add deadline with default date only test e/11/11/17 t/tag1`

-You will see that there is a new todo `54. add deadline test with default date only` with `12:00AM 11/11/17` as end time and `tag1` as tag.

-### Add a Event Todo

-Run `add add event test s/10:00AM 11/11/17 e/11:00AM 11/11/17 t/tag1`

-You will see that there is a new todo `55. add event test` with `10:00AM 11/11/17` as start time and `11:00AM 11/11/17` as end time and `tag1` as tag.

-### Add a deadline Todo with Default Date and Time

-Run `add add event default test s/ e/ t/tag1`

-You will see that there is a new todo `56. add event test with default test` with today's midnight as start time and tomorrow's midnight as end time and `tag1` as tag.

-### Add a deadline Todo with Default Date and Time

-Run `add add event with default date only test s/10/11/17 e/11/11/17 t/tag1`

-You will see that there is a new todo `57. add event test with default date only` with `12:00AM 10/11/17` as start time and `12:00AM 11/11/17` as end time and `tag1` as tag.

 ### Edit a Todo with Name and Tags

 Run `list` to show all todos.